-Tip: The Magic RDS control software as well as the internal website includes a wizard that calculates the PI automatically.
+Tip: The internal website includes a wizard that calculates the PI automatically.

 This is very important information that enables the receiver to distinguish between countries, areas in which the same program is transmitted, and the identification of the program itself.
 The code is not intended for direct display and is assigned to each individual radio program, to enable it to be distinguished from all other programs.